-You can assign a lifecycle management configuration to a bucket.
-The configuration contains a set of rules which apply to all the objects in the bucket.
-When an object meets the criteria of one of the rules, Google Cloud Storage automatically performs a specified action on the object.
+In order to use Object Lifecycle Management, you define a lifecycle configuration, which must be set on a bucket.
+The configuration contains a set of rules which apply to current and future objects in the bucket.
+When an object meets the criteria of one of the rules, Cloud Storage automatically performs a specified action on the object.
 Here are some example use cases:

 - Delete objects created before January 1, 2013.